creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 > Bayesian methods for inferring a posterior distribution over neural network weights have not yet been shown to outperform simpler methods such as dropout.

-That's why they proposed a new trick called the *Local reparameterization trick* that will improve the stochastic gradient based variational inference with minibatches of data.
+That's why they proposed a new trick called the *Local reparameterization trick* that will improve the stochastic gradient based variational inference with minibatches of data thanks to the translation of global uncertainty into a local noise.
-Leading to an optimization speed on the same level as fast dropout.
-One big advantage of their method is it allows a full Bayesian analysis of the model.
+Their method leads to an optimization speed on the same level as fast dropout and allows a full Bayesian analysis of the model.

 &nbsp;